2026 Solar Eclipse Cruise:

 –Johannes Brahms

-During the sunset of the Austro-Hungarian empire, Vienna served as the home to promising and innovative musicians and artists that would later become known as the Romantics.
-From Strauss’ The Blue Danube to Brahms’ Liebeslieder-Walzer, the spirit of the music created during these years permeates the lively streets of Vienna still.
-During the 200th anniversary of the birth of Johann Strauss II, explore the legacy of the city’s music masters with acclaimed composer, pianist, musicologist, and beloved Great Courses professor Robert Greenberg.
-Follow the footsteps of Strauss, Brahms, and Mahler to the homes where they composed, the palaces and venues where they performed, and the cafés and shops they frequented.
-Through private tours, concerts, and an excursion to Baden bei Wien, delve deep into the circumstances and personalities that shaped their incomparable bodies of work.
+During the 18th and 19th century, Europe’s promising young musicians flocked to Vienna, producing and performing what would become the masterpieces of the Classical period.
+From Mozart’s The Magic Flute to Schubert’s “Ave Maria,” the spirit of the music created during these years permeates the lively streets of Vienna still.
+During the 200th anniversary of Beethoven’s Ninth Symphony premiere, explore the legacy of the city’s music masters with acclaimed composer, pianist, and musicologist Robert Greenberg.
+On an itinerary based on Professor Greenberg’s popular Great Courses, follow the footsteps of Haydn, Mozart, Beethoven, and Schubert to the homes where they composed, the palaces where they performed, and the cafés and shops they frequented.
+Through private tours and concerts and an excursion to Baden bie Wien, delve deep into the circumstances and personalities that shaped their incomparable bodies of work.

 with Robert Greenberg